datarightsngo/datarights.ngo/content/people/lori.roussey.md

  - /people/lori.roussey/sepia-sq.jpg
 weight: 99
 cover:
     Lori oversees the operational and strategic workstreams of Data Rights.
-Aside of Data Rights she is involved with the Oxford Internet Institute of the University of Oxford and networks challenging unfair power dynamics such as the No Tech for Tyrants network.
+At the Oxford Internet Institute of the University of Oxford she is also involved in the No Tech for Tyrants network.
+drngoNoreadmore: true
+drngoNoreadmoreinfosoon: true
 ---